911 or 9911 (from campus phones)

 (562) 938-4910 or (562) 435-6711

-Escorts are available to students at both LAC and PCC.
-Students should call the City College Unit through the General Service number to arrange for an escort to meet them on campus.
+Escorts are available to students, faculty and staff at both LAC and PCC.
+Call the City College Section through the General Service number to arrange for an escort to meet them on campus.

 Parking and Traffic Regulation: